A Place of Our Own challenges the assumption that queerness and domesticity are mutually exclusive,

 It is a paradox I recognize in myself.
 The pull toward home, toward familiarity, toward the language and rituals that shaped me, alongside a resistance to being contained by them.
 Queer life in the South often requires negotiation.
 What we reveal, what we keep, what we learn to hold quietly so it cannot be taken.

-How much of our joy, our style, our very selves, are we still holding back?
+How much of our joy, of our style, our very selves, are we still holding back?

-What happens when home becomes an act of refusal?
+What happens when home becomes an act of resistance?

 This is a queer family in the South, moving through visibility, passing, and pride with both contrast and courage.
 The front yard is watched over by a towering skeleton named John, a campy, welcoming figure that greets visitors year-round and sets the tone immediately.
 The home signals playfulness before you ever step inside.